-This guide covers the food worth flying to Brazil for, broken down by the four major food regions that actually matter (Northeast, Southeast, South, and Amazon), with the essential dishes from each, the cities where they’re done best, and prices in BRL and USD.
-Brazil is also part of our regional context for the Americas, alongside our guides to Argentina, Mexico, and Canada.
+This guide covers the food worth flying to Brazil for, broken down by region: the four that matter most for a first food trip (Northeast, Southeast, South, Amazon), plus a shorter stop in the Central-West, with the essential dishes from each, the cities where they’re done best, and prices in BRL and USD, checked for 2026 with the real at about R$5.20 to the dollar.
+Brazil sits alongside our guides to Argentina, Mexico, and Canada.

-Brazil’s four food regions: why one country tastes like four
+Brazil’s food regions: why one country tastes like five

 People talk about “Brazilian food” as if it’s one thing.
 It isn’t.
-The country is bigger than the continental United States, and the food in Salvador has almost nothing in common with the food in Porto Alegre.
-So plan your trip by region, and the whole thing snaps into focus.
+The country is bigger than the continental United States, and what Salvador puts on a plate has almost nothing in common with what Porto Alegre does.
+Brazil has five official macro-regions; four of them carry most of what a first-time food traveler will chase, and the fifth, the Central-West, is the one to know about even if you don’t build a trip around it.
+Plan by region and the eating snaps into focus.

 Salvador, Recife, Olinda, Fortaleza.
-The most flavor-forward region in the country and the spiritual home of Brazilian food.
-Built on African ingredients and techniques brought through the Atlantic trade: dendê palm oil, okra, black-eyed peas, coconut milk, dried shrimp, and intense chili pastes.
-Salvador is the food capital, with its acarajé baianas and seafood-driven menus.
+This is where Brazilian food carries the most flavor per plate, and its spiritual home.
+The cooking was built on African ingredients and techniques that came through the Atlantic trade: dendê palm oil, okra, black-eyed peas, coconut milk, dried shrimp, chili pastes that mean it.
+Salvador is the food capital here, acarajé baianas on the corners and seafood running through every menu.

 Must-eat here: Moqueca baiana, acarajé, vatapá, bobó de camarão, casquinha de siri, baião de dois (rice, beans, carne de sol and queijo coalho in one pan), tapioca crêpes, dendê-oil-laced everything.

 Rio de Janeiro, São Paulo, Minas Gerais, Espírito Santo.
-The most populous region and the source of the dishes that travelled and became national symbols: feijoada (Rio), pão de queijo, frango com quiabo and feijão tropeiro (Minas), pastel and mortadella sandwiches (São Paulo’s market culture), moqueca capixaba (Espírito Santo, lighter than the Bahian version).
+The most populous region, and the source of nearly every dish that traveled far enough to become a national symbol: feijoada (Rio), pão de queijo, frango com quiabo and feijão tropeiro (Minas), pastel and mortadella sandwiches (São Paulo’s market culture), moqueca capixaba (Espírito Santo, lighter than the Bahian version).

 Must-eat here: Feijoada at a Saturday lunch in Rio, pão de queijo with cafezinho in Belo Horizonte, feijão tropeiro in a Minas mining town, pastel de feira at São Paulo’s Mercado Municipal, picanha at any quality boteco.